 My only comment is that apparently both despatches are entirely based on identical information furnished by the Paris representative of the United Press; he – the representative – having carried on a “conversation by telephone”.
 The information – “accompanied by one of Admiral Wilson’s aides” – was not correct.
 No questions were asked our office.
 The facts could have been obtained by so doing.

-And appended an undated copy of a letter Edward House sent to him not long after the events in Brest:
+And appended an undated duplicate of a letter Edward House sent to him at the time:

 “Embassy of the United States of America Vice Admiral Wilson Brest, France